suminohh/content-ops-starter/content/pages/blog/9-5-viscosity.md

 slug: 9-5-viscosity
 date: '2025-09-02'
 excerpt: >-
   I used to think "culture" was just one of those fluffy buzzwords tossed around on Linkedin, but now I feel it through and through.
-Work can't be sunshine and butterflies but I believe with the right attitude, 9-5 is an opportunity to upskill and continually better yourself in ways that make the work more meaningful.
+Work can't be sunshine and butterflies but I believe with the right attitude, 9-5 can be something more.
 featuredImage:
   altText: Thumbnail
   type: ImageBlock